 Up, up and away!

-Parachutes are an easy, affordable way to make five-minute fillers a whole lot more exciting
+Parachutes are an easy, affordable way to make 5-minute fillers a whole lot more exciting.

 - Girls stand with the parachute held at waist level.